gitter-badger/ecs/README.md

 > Tested / developed on unity 2017.3 and contains assembly definition for compiling to separate assembly file for performance reason.

+> **Its early work-in-progress stage, not recommended to use in real projects, any api / behaviour can change later.**

 # Main parts of ecs

 ## Component